1. Priority Registration Dates can be found on the Academic Calendar

 Business option.
 All Business courses are using Enforced Prerequisites.
-If you are unable to register for a business course, please contact the advisor in BA .
-Chemistry majors with the option in Business can be eligible to earn a minor in Business and Entrepreneurship.
-The BA&E minor also requires an orientation course, gpa requirements, and academic residency requirements.
+If you are unable to register for a business course, please contact the advisor in BA.
+Chemistry majors with the option of Business can be eligible to earn a minor in Business and Entrepreneurship.
+The BA&E minor also requires an orientation course, GPA requirements, and academic residency requirements.
 You must meet with an advisor in the College of Business to find out more on this.
 See the BA web page for more information.

 Track 1 Advanced Biochemistry option: You should plan to take BB 494(3cr) and BB 497 (1 cr) Winter term This will change the total number of BB lab credits from 9 to 8 credits.
 Please go to the BB main office in ALS 2011 to request an override for the labs.

-Track 2 Biochemistry option: BB 493 now meets only spring term term, you should plan to take BB 494 Winter term .
+Track 2 Biochemistry option: BB 493 now meets only spring term, you should plan to take BB 494 Winter term.
 Please go to the BB main office in ALS 2011 to request an override for the 494 lab.

 Forensic Science option and Environmental Chemistry options: Bi 314 is now a prerequisite for MB 302/303 and Bi 314 requires three terms of BI 211-213, so you will need to plan ahead.
 Also, TOX 455 is scheduled to be taught Spring term.
 TOX 490 is being taught winter term and this is a popular course that also satisfies one of the FS electives.
 TOX 411 meets only Spring term.
 A Minor in TOX is a good fit for many chemistry majors that are working on the For Sci chem option.
 Check out the EMT web page for more information on the minor.

-Chemistry Educ option: For teaching practicum hours requirement, you should plan to take TCE 309 or TCE 409 (as of Spring 2012, SED 409 no longer offers first hand teaching experince).
-Check the Additional Info link for your option for explanations, additions, and changes for requirements.
+Chemistry Educ option: For teaching practicum hours requirement, you should plan to take TCE 309 or TCE 409 (as of Spring 2012, SED 409 no longer offers first-hand teaching experience).
+Check the Additional Info link for your option for explanations, additions, and changes to requirements.
 A useful course for HS teacher preparations is also the Chemical Information Seminar, CH 607 (1 cr P/N), that meets winter term on Mondays at noon.
 You need an override to register for this (CRN 33839).

 3. PIN numbers

-PIN numbers are the same as fall term.
+PIN numbers are the same for an entire academic year (in the Chemistry Department).
 If you forgot your PIN or lost it you will need to visit your chemistry advisor.
 The main office will not give out this information.
-However, the chemistry office can provide your adviser's name, schedule, and office hours.
+However, the chemistry office can provide your adviser's name, and contact information.
 If you have not already signed up for an option, go to the chemistry office and get the Pink Form - make an appointment with your Chem Advisor to select an option and fill out the form.
-A useful guide in progress is the option checklist posted on the Departmental WEB site.
+A useful guide in progress is the options checklist posted on the Departmental website.

 4. Graduating Seniors